-Novel coronavirus (2019-nCoV) is a virus strain that has only spread in people since December 2019.
+Novel coronavirus (2019-nCoV), also known as COVID-19, is a virus strain that has only spread in people since December 2019.
 Health experts are concerned because little is known about this new virus.
 It has the potential to cause severe illness and pneumonia in some people and there is not a treatment.

 Find out the basics with this video from the World Health Organization.

 Right now your help is needed more than ever.
 Your support will ensure that we are able to continue providing care, resources and screening to our patients and those in the community that are looking to us for help.
 Virginia Garcia has a plan.

 Contact tracing is the best way to find out where a virus started.
 If you test positive for the virus it will be important that you work with the County to identify who you have been in contact with over the past few weeks.
 This will help stop further spread of the virus.